Steelers vs. Bengals, Week 3: Knee Jerk Reactions to the Steelers’ 24-10 loss to the Bengals - NewsBreak

 Steelers vs. Bengals, Week 3: Knee Jerk Reactions to the Steelers’ 24-10 loss to the Bengals

 Knee-jerk Reactions are immediate responses to a situation without taking the time to analyze the situation.
 That’s something as sports fans that we typically do.
 Especially if you are a full blood Yinzer, or even just a part Yinzer, who am I fooling it’s more like if you are a Steeler fan in general.
 As is the custom, I compile my knee-jerk thoughts and publish them immediately after each Steelers game (my son Kyle might have a few things to say as well).
 It’s my version of running my mouth first and apologizing later.
-So with that being said, I’m going to employ that philosophy here during Week 3 of the 2021 NFL Season.www.chatsports.com
+So with that being said, I’m going to employ that philosophy here during Week 3 of the 2021 NFL Season.
+Let’s get this going, HERE......WE......GO!!!www.behindthesteelcurtain.com

 Comments / 0